livetrails/targetjs/README.md

 | **Workflow development**               | Targets offer a unified solution for UI , animation, event handling, API calls, and state management. | Multiple technologies, commands, and approaches.
 | **Execution control by time**          | TargetJS enables easy sequencing and parallelization for complex UI behaviors. | Not easily accomplished.

+## The Core of TargetJS

+TargetJS utilizes literal JavaScript objects for target definitions, providing a compact and readable format.
+Targets offer a unified interface that encompasses both properties and functions.
+TargetJS leverages ES2015's guaranteed property order to ensure that target execution follows the order in which the code is written.

 ## Anatomy of a Target